Prior Learning Assessment

-You can begin by visiting the PLA Dashboard online to record the learning you have done.
-An advisor will contact you to make an appointment after you have complete.
+You can begin by visiting the PLA dashboard online to record the learning you have done.
+An advisor will contact you to make an appointment after you have completed this form.

 Prior Learning (PLA) credit may be awarded if the following criteria have been met:

 - You have been admitted and are a student at CCD